Buyer's guide

 07 How to choose

 It mostly comes down to two questions.
 First, what Mac are you on?
 Older or Intel rules out Delve entirely, so it's GrandPerspective or OmniDiskSweeper for free, or DaisyDisk if you'll pay.
+On recent Apple Silicon, Delve is the modern pick at $4.99 with a 14-day free trial.
 Second, do you want a picture or a list?
 A treemap makes "what's biggest" obvious at a glance and is worth it for most people; a list is faster if you already know you're hunting a few large files.
 And if you're switching from Windows, the WinDirStat and WizTree notes cover the Mac equivalents.

 Our honest pick

-On recent Apple Silicon, free and modern with numbers you can trust: Delve.
-We built it because nothing else was all three at once.
+On recent Apple Silicon, the most modern tool with numbers you can trust: Delve, $4.99 with a 14-day free trial.
+We built it because nothing else was modern, native, and honest all at once.

 Everywhere else, the right answer is one of the others, and we've said which.
 That's the whole point of an honest roundup.